magnars/s.el/README.md

 If `ignore-case` is non-nil, the comparison is done without paying attention to case differences.

+Alias: `s-prefix-p`.
+This is a simple wrapper around the built-in `string-prefix-p`.

 ```cl
 (s-starts-with-p "lib/" "lib/file.js") ;; => t